shruti-shrz/SentimentAnalysis/README.md

 # SentimentAnalysis

 ## Overview
 Sentiment Analysis is a python based web portal, use to analyse the product review and give rating based on reviews between 1 to 5 along with emojis for respective rating.
-Built on flask framework and uses NLP for sentiment Analysis and javascript for browser rendering.
+Built on flask framework and uses NLP for sentiment Analysis and HTML for browser rendering.

 ## Installation